dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/model.md

     :::code language="csharp" source="../snippets/model/csharp/Notes/Models/Note.cs" id="load_all":::

     This code returns an enumerable collection of `Note` model types by retrieving the files on the device that match the notes file pattern: _*.notes.txt_.
-Each file name is passed to the `Load` method that loads a single note.
+Each file name is passed to the `Load` method, loading an individual note.
 Finally, the collection of notes is ordered by the date of each note and returned to the caller.

 01. Lastly, add a constructor to the class which sets the default values for the properties, including a random file name: